 Certifiers and verifying bodies are the ones that oversee fair trade products.
-For example, you may have seen the symbols above on various products, and that’s because it’s part of the process of ensuring that a product is fair trade.
-Some examples of these bodies: Fairtrade Canada, Fair Trade Federation, Small Producers’ Symbol, Fair For Life.
+For example, you may have seen the symbols below on various products, and that’s because it’s part of the process of ensuring that a product is fair trade.

 Fair trade businesses

 Fair trade businesses are the ones that create and usually distribute the products that we buy, using the raw materials from the producers.
 These are the ones who put their brand name on the product packaging and promote their fair trade products.
-Some examples of these businesses: Camino, Cha’s Organics, Nu-Tea.
+Some examples of these businesses: Zatoun, Ten Thousand Villages and Ark Imports.

 That’s us!
 Retailers (or distributors) are responsible for reaching more consumers by carrying fair trade products from various companies.
 Distributors are more likely to also sell products to other retailers, while retailers usually only sell directly to the consumer.
-A few examples of retailers: Rosette Fair Trade, Ten Thousand Villages, your local health food store that carries fair trade!
+A few examples of retailers: Rosette Fair Trade, your local health food store that carries fair trade.